mroth/upcoming-cloud-warrior/README.md

 *Important Note:* This will consume 2x the free dyno rate, so you will end up getting charged if you let it keep running for more thean a half month…  _But_ since there are only <10 days left in the Upcoming.org archive, as long as you stop it at the end you should not get charged for anything as you will have still consumed less than 720 dyno hours.

 Note I believe you may need to give Heroku your credit card information before you can spin up extra instances (but they shouldn't bill you if you are careful, see the following.)
-Here's how Heroku does it's billing:
+Here's how Heroku does it's billing, in their own words:

-	Heroku automatically credits each app with 750 free dyno-hours per month, which are clearly identified on your invoice.
+>Heroku automatically credits each app with 750 free dyno-hours per month, which are clearly identified on your invoice.
 This allotment can be used for any type of dyno. (i.e. web, worker, console).
 Your free dyno-hours will allow you to run 1 dyno for an entire month free of charge–although you may choose to run 2 dynos for 1/2 of a month instead.

 So if you are feeling particularly ambitious, you could actually run 3 instances for the remaining 10 days before the Upcoming shutdown.
+How to do that?
+Yep, you guessed it, `heroku ps:scale seesaw=3`.

 ## Cleanup when the project is over